skgbafa/eternal-interview/README.md

 ```

 ### Add/Remove Follower
 Adding and removing followers has 2 query variables, defined below.
+You can add and remove followers as well as request a list of followers directly.
 #### Example Query Variables
 ```json
 {